 - There are many grazing animals on the moor so dogs must be kept under close control.

 Our walk at the Hurlers Stone Circles

 The main car park for the stones was just a 10 minute drive from Golitha Falls in a village called Minions.

 The village has obviously embraced the associations their name now has with a certain movie and changed the sign accordingly.
 Tin Box Tot was keen to make the most of the photo opportunity.
 Although the proximity to the road made it a little challenging to get a good picture while we made sure no-one ran off.

 The stones are a short walk from the car park.
 The surrounding moorland is used for grazing horses, ponies and cattle, meaning Tin Box Dog had to go on her lead for most of our walk.
 It was a little sad to see some other dog owners being less responsible and allowing their pets to worry the cows.

 Once at the circles we spent a good while exploring their shapes and admiring the view.
 Despite the bright day, the wind and exposed location made it bitterly cold so we were forced to retreat to the car after 20 minutes.
 During the summer it would be a fantastic picnic spot.

-Looking for walks on Bodmin Moor that you can do with kids?
-Save this post for later.
+Looking for Bodmin Moor walks that you can do with kids?
+Use Pinterest to save this post for later.